Donald Trump’s civil fraud trial in New York heads to closing arguments after bomb threat

-NEW YORK (AP) — Donald Trump ’s New York civil fraud trial is back in session Thursday for closing arguments after authorities responded to a bomb threat at the home of the judge who moved this week to prevent the former president from delivering his own closing statements.
+NEW YORK (AP) — Donald Trump arrived for closing arguments Thursday in his New York civil fraud trial after authorities responded to a bomb threat at the home of the judge who moved this week to prevent the former president from delivering his own closing statements.

 Authorities responded to the threat at Judge Arthur Engoron’s home on Long Island, a court official said.
-The proceedings are not expected to be delayed as a result.
+The proceedings were not delayed.

+Trump, the leading contender for the Republican presidential nomination, has repeatedly disparaged the judge in the case, accusing him in a social media post Wednesday night of working closely with the New York attorney general “to screw me.”

+“At this moment the judge is not letting me make the summation because I’ll bring up things he doesn’t want to hear,” Trump said as he walked into the courtroom, characterizing the decision as “political interference.”

-That will leave the last words to the lawyers in a trial over allegations that Trump exaggerated his wealth on financial statements he provided to banks, insurance companies and others.
+That left the last words to the lawyers in a trial over allegations that Trump exaggerated his wealth on financial statements he provided to banks, insurance companies and others.

-“There was a threat.
-I can confirm a bomb threat,” said Al Baker, a court spokesperson.
-“As of now we are going forward as scheduled and the court proceedings and closing arguments are going ahead as planned.”
+“Forty-four days of trial — not one witness came into this courtroom, your honor, and said there was fraud,” Trump lawyer Christopher Kise said.

 New York Attorney General Letitia James, a Democrat, wants the judge to impose $370 million in penalties.
 Trump says he did nothing wrong, didn’t lie about his fortune and is the victim of political persecution.

-Trump is still expected to be in court as a spectator, despite the death of his mother in-law, Amalija Knavs, and the launch of the presidential primary season Monday with the Iowa caucus.
+Trump returned to the court as a spectator Thursday, despite the death of his mother in-law, Amalija Knavs, and the launch of the presidential primary season Monday with the Iowa caucus.

 Since the trial began Oct.
 2, Trump has gone to court nine times to observe, testify and complain to TV cameras about the case, which he called a “witch hunt and a disgrace.”